drelhaj/Tweepy_Academic/README.md

 - [User](https://developer.twitter.com/en/docs/twitter-api/data-dictionary/object-model/user):
   - id (default). string.
 The unique identifier of this user.
   - location. string.
 The location specified in the user's profile, if the user provided one.
 As this is a freeform value, it may not indicate a valid location, but it may be fuzzily evaluated when performing searches with location queries.
+- Extra:
+  - Mentions: extracts mentions following the @ sign.
+  - Hashtags: extracts hashtags following the # sign.
+  - URLs: extracts URLs
+  - Sentiment: using TextBlob it gives you a prediction of the tweet's sentiment.